 Consider the size of the tomato.
 Do you want a small cherry tomato or a large heirloom variety?

-Consider the flavor, as well.
+Consider the flavour, as well.
 Some tomatoes are sweet, while others are tart, tangy, or smokey.

 Calculate when the tomato varieties you’re looking at will be ripe if this is something that matters to you.
 Early season varieties will be ready to harvest earlier in the summer, while late season varieties will take longer to mature.